Link2Trust/CTLogQuery/README.md

 # Certificate Transparency Query Script

 This script queries the [crt.sh](https://crt.sh/) API to retrieve certificate transparency logs for a list of domains.
 The results include details about certificates, such as the issuer, common name (CN), subject alternative names (SAN), and validity periods.
 It also identifies where the domain was found in the certificate (CN, SAN, or both).
+Additionally, the script extracts the second-level domain (SLD) from the CN field, removes duplicate certificates with the same serial number, and handles errors gracefully.

 ## Features

 - Queries the crt.sh API for a list of domains.
 - Extracts and filters certificate details.
+- Removes duplicate certificates based on serial numbers (while keeping those with empty serials).
+- Extracts the second-level domain (SLD) from the CN field.
 - Logs errors (e.g., HTTP 502/503 responses) to an error file.
-- Outputs the results to a CSV file.
+- Outputs results to a CSV file.
+- Ensures a row is added for every input domain, marking **"Not Found"** when no active certificates exist.
+- Marks domains with errors as **"Error"** in the **Found In** column.
-- Automatically installs missing dependencies (`colorama`, `requests`).
+- Automatically installs missing dependencies (`colorama`, `requests`, `tldextract`).

 ## Prerequisites